 - Capacity Days.
 Berths available for sale multiplied by the number of cruise days for the period for ships in service. - Dry-dock.
 A process whereby a ship is positioned in a large basin where all of the fresh/sea water is pumped out in order to carry out cleaning and repairs of those parts of a ship which are below the water line. - EBITDA.
 Earnings before interest, taxes, and depreciation and amortization. - Explorer Class Ships.
 Regent's Seven Seas Explorer, Seven Seas Splendor, and Seven Seas Grandeur. - GAAP.
 Generally accepted accounting principles in the U.S. - Gross Cruise Cost.
 The sum of total cruise operating expense and marketing, general and administrative expense. - Gross Tons.
 A unit of enclosed passenger space on a cruise ship, such that one gross ton equals 100 cubic feet or 2.831 cubic meters. - Net Cruise Cost.
 Gross Cruise Cost less commissions, transportation and other expense and onboard and other expense. - Net Cruise Cost Excluding Fuel.
 Net Cruise Cost less fuel expense. - Net Yield.
 Adjusted Gross Margin per Capacity Day. - Occupancy or Occupancy Percentage.
 The ratio of Passenger Cruise Days to Capacity Days.
 A percentage greater than 100% indicates that three or more passengers occupied some cabins. - Passenger Cruise Days.
 The number of passengers carried for the period, multiplied by the number of days in their respective cruises. - Prima Class Ships.
-Norwegian Prima, Norwegian Viva and four additional ships on order. - Revolving Loan Facility. \$875.0 million senior secured revolving credit facility. - SEC.
+Norwegian Prima, Norwegian Viva and four additional ships on order. - Revolving Loan Facility. \$875 million senior secured revolving credit facility as of September 30, 2023, which was increased to \$1.2 billion in October 2023. - SEC.
 U.S. Securities and Exchange Commission. - Senior Secured Credit Facility.
 The Credit Agreement, originally dated as of May 24, 2013, as amended and restated on October 31, 2014, June 6, 2016, October 10, 2017, January 2, 2019 and May 8, 2020, and as further amended on January 29, 2021, March 25, 2021, November 12, 2021 and December 6, 2022, by and among NCLC and Voyager Vessel Company, LLC, as coborrowers, JPMorgan Chase Bank, N.A., as administrative agent and as collateral agent, and various lenders and agents, providing for a senior secured credit facility consisting of (i) the Revolving Loan Facility and (ii) the Term Loan A Facility. - Shipboard Retirement Plan.
 An unfunded defined benefit pension plan for certain crew members which computes benefits based on years of service, subject to certain requirements. - Term Loan A Facility.
-The senior secured term loan A facility having an outstanding principal amount of approximately \$0.8 billion as of June 30, 2023.
+The senior secured term loan A facility having an outstanding principal amount of approximately \$0.8 billion as of September 30, 2023.
+The Term Loan A Facility was fully repaid in October 2023.